The Ohio Guide to Section 8 Housing

 How To Qualify for Section 8 in Ohio

-Housing vouchers get prioritized and distributed based on need, often favoring individuals who are homeless, disabled or elderly.
-Victims of domestic violence may also receive priority assistance.
+Housing vouchers are prioritized and distributed based on need.
+Typically, individuals who are homeless, disabled, or elderly are given preference.
+Victims of domestic violence may also receive priority assistance to ensure they get the help they need as quickly as possible.

 How to Apply for Section 8 Housing in Ohio